eclap5/Automation/README.md

 Please make sure that your chromedriver and Chrome browser are up to date and that the chromedriver supports your Chrome version.

 ## Future plans
-- Allow the user to specify their preferred room.
 - Add support for DUO MFA.

 ## Author